passbolt/passbolt_docker/README.md

 [![license](https://img.shields.io/github/license/passbolt/passbolt_docker.svg?style=flat-square)](https://github.com/passbolt/passbolt_docker/LICENSE)
 [![Twitter Follow](https://img.shields.io/twitter/follow/passbolt.svg?style=social&label=Follow)](https://twitter.com/passbolt)

-# Warning

-This is a work in progress branch use at your own risk.

 # What is passbolt?

 Passbolt is a free and open source password manager that allows team members to